By Robert Schinetsky

 ● Modality of training (resistance-training, cardio, HIIT, field sports, etc)

-● Intensity of training (training at lower intensities utilize a lower proportion of carbohydrate and higher proportion of fat for energy as opposed to higher intensity training protocols)
+● Intensity of training (training at lower intensities utilize a lower proportion of carbohydrate and a higher proportion of fat for energy as opposed to higher intensity training protocols)

 ● Duration of training (length of a competition or training session will dictate whether or not you will require additional carbohydrates intra session)